TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Introduction/Index.rst

 Note about the internal structure when parsed into a PHP array
 ==============================================================

-Let's take the TypoScript from above as an example:
+Let's take the `TypoScript`:pn: from above as an example:

 .. code-block:: typoscript